 Indian Root Vegetable Curry is hearty and humble but over-the-top with flavor!
-It’s the perfect down-to-earth dinner after a hectic holiday season.
+It’s the perfect down-to-earth dinner anytime!

 Happy New Year everyone!
 I hope you had a joyous and wonderful holiday season!